HelsinkiHacklab/FuzzyWaypointRace/README.md

-For more "serious" races we need to make a simple "Ping device" that has GPS, GSM, SD-card, display and a simple MCU to tie all this together, packaged so that tampering is evident, it will act as route tracker (store on SD) and by pressing a button a ping can be sent and then the reply list of distances is shown on the display (these devices are identified by they GSM IMEI to the server)
+For more "serious" races we need to make a simple "Ping device" that has GPS, GSM, SD-card, display and a simple MCU to tie all this together, packaged so that tampering is evident, it will act as route tracker (store on SD) and by pressing a button a ping can be sent and then the reply list of distances is shown on the display (these devices are identified by their GSM IMEI to the server)

 ## TODO